Last Updated on October 8, 2022 by Editorial Team

 - Fine and gross motor skills development: Better motor skills of both fine and gross nature have become evident in kids engaged in sensory activities

-- Social skills development: Children learn to wait, cooperate, and develop a sense of camaraderie due to participatory nature of these activities
+- Social skills development: Children learn to wait, cooperate, and develop a sense of camaraderie due to the participatory nature of these activities

-- Emotional intelligence enhancement: Children identify emotions of anger, happiness, satisfaction, achievement, confidence and others
+- Emotional intelligence enhancement: Children identify emotions of anger, happiness, satisfaction, achievement, confidence, and others

-- Cognition development: Kids understand the idea of space, time, speed and build knowledge of how things around them look or work.
+- Cognition development: Kids understand the idea of space, time, and speed and build knowledge of how things around them look or work.

 Since these activities do an important task, i.e. to develop interest and incite curiosity to learn among kids, this helps achieve the above outcomes in a quick yet sustainable manner.